 - 1. Obtain an ISO file that contains the image from NVIDIA Enterprise Support as explained in Obtaining the DGX A100 Software ISO Image and Checksum File. - 2.
-Restore the DGX A100 software image from this file either remotely through the BMC or locally from a bootable USB flash drive. - If you are restoring the image remotely, follow the instructions in Remotely Reimaging the System.
+Restore the DGX A100 software image from this file remotely through the BMC or locally from a bootable USB flash drive. - If you are restoring the image remotely, follow the instructions in Re-enabling CPU Mitigations.